RioRocker97/my_yolov5/README.md

 - 31/3/2021
     - Cleaning Repo from clean_work branch
     - try to delete non-essential file out of this project coz' it too messy!
+- 3/4/2021
+    - Cleaning completed !
+    - now client+server code can work together in single Repo
 ## New File Location

-- Base_DIR\retrain : for saving images and labels for detected image
 - BASE_DIR\unknown : for saving unknown image to be sent to server
+- BASE_DIR\gui_data : for saving file to be used in building GUI

 ## Result
 <img src="https://i.imgur.com/NRknPKA.jpg" width="50%" style="padding-left:200px;">